ItsAlanK/explore-hyrule/README.md

 ### Potential Future Features ###

-* Hero image slideshow could be replaced by promotional video if desired.
+* Hero image slideshow could be replaced by promotional audio free/muted video if desired.

 * Character introduction section to familiarize users with some of the characters of the game and show off their designs.